-At this point you may argue "Why should I use a variable?", well the cool part of variables is that once you created them you can just write the name of the variable and the program will understand that you want him to replace that name with the actual value of the variable.
+At this point you may argue: "Why should I use a variable?", well the cool part of variables is that once you created them you can just write the name of the variable and the program will understand that you want him to replace that name with the actual value of the variable.

-ie. you want to create a program that given 2 initial numbers sums them and writes the result.
+To better explain this I’ll use an example: you want to create a program that given 2 initial numbers sums them and writes the result.

 In pseudocode that would look like this:

+As you can see, the program treats the variables as they were the number they represented.
+As a rule of thumb the pc will replace the variable’s name with his value in every part of the code, but initialization and declaration of that variable (when the variable is on the left of the =).

+So when the pc reads the third row of our code it reasons like this:

-int x = input1
+int Result = Cypher0 + Cypher1

-int y = input 2
+int Result = 2 + 3

-int result = x + y
+int Result = 5

-write result

-Pseudocode mean that it's not following the correct syntax of the language, programmers often use it to explain how to do something in a not-language-related way.

-Variables – practice
+Also, if you were wondering why I start counting from 0, don’t worry, it’s a common thing in programming, you’ll see this frequently.

+PRACTICE

-To use a variable you have to declare it (create the box) and initialize it (put the first value into the box).
+To use a variable, you have to declare it (create the box) and initialize it (put the first piece of paper into the box).

 Declaring syntax: type name;

-ie. int x;
+e.g. int x;

 int y;

-char carattere;
+char character;

 bool raining;